fanluo12/todo/README.md

-# Your First Full Stack Application with React and Spring Boot
+# Full Stack Application -- todo application with React and Spring Boot

-## Take your first steps towards becoming a Full Stack Developer with React and Spring Boot

 React is a one of the most popular front end view frameworks
 - Components